 The need to modernize legacy systems will only grow in importance as organizations drive forward with their transformational efforts.
 Those that get modernization right and turn it into a strategic enabler will be the ones that win in the Digital Era.

-Charles Araujo is an industry analyst, internationally recognized authority on the Digital Enterprise and author of The Quantum Age of IT: Why Everything You Know About IT is About to Change.
-He is Principal Analyst with Intellyx, the first and only industry analyst firm focused on agile digital transformation.
+Charles Araujo is an industry analyst, internationally recognized authority on the Digital Enterprise, and author of The Quantum Age of IT: Why Everything You Know About IT is About to Change.
+He is a Principal Analyst with Intellyx, the first and only industry analyst firm focused on agile digital transformation.
 He has authored three books and published over 100 articles.
-He has been a regular contributor to both InformationWeek and CIO Insight Magazine and has been quoted or published in magazines, blogs and websites including Time, CIO, CIO & Leader, IT Business Edge, TechRepublic, Computerworld, USA Today and Forbes.
+He has been a regular contributor to both InformationWeek and CIO Insight Magazine and has been quoted or published in magazines, blogs, and websites including Time, CIO, CIO & Leader, IT Business Edge, TechRepublic, Computerworld, USA Today, and Forbes.

 Copyright © Intellyx LLC.
 Synchrony Systems is an Intellyx customer.
 Intellyx retains final editorial control of this article.